HOW TO GET RID OF GLASSES GLARE IN LIGHTROOM

 You can click to create a pin and, if using the control/command click, drag your mouse to find your clone source with which to conceal the glasses glare.
 Using control/command plus the alt/option key allows you to adjust the size of the pin, and you can use the delete button to remove a pin.

 Again, work slowly to avoid making any errors.
-Eyelashes, in particular, can be difficult to nail with the spot removal too, and you will also need to pay special attention to angles, especially around areas like the glasses frames.
-Frames are often slanted, so selecting an appropriate section of your image to borrow from to correct a glared area is going to be doubly crucial.
+Eyelashes, in particular, can be difficult to nail with the Spot Removal tool, and you will also need to pay special attention to angles, especially around areas like the glasses frames.
+Frames are often slanted, so selecting an appropriate section of your image to borrow from to correct a glared area is going to be doubly crucial when editing portraits.

 As an alternate technique, you can apply the Adjustment Brush Tool or the Graduated Filters.
 The Adjustment Brush Tool and Graduated Filters are often used to make skies darker or add lens blur effects in photographs.
 If you’re trying to get a handle on how to get rid of glasses glare in Lightroom, though, they can serve as an alternative solution.